 Read related Tribune coverage:

-A U.S. Supreme Court ruling last month in a North Carolina gerrymandering case could have major implications for the drawing of political maps in Texas and nationwide. [link]
+A U.S. Supreme Court ruling last month in a North Carolina gerrymandering case could have major implications for the drawing of political maps in Texas and nationwide.
+[Full story]

-Almost three years after a naturalized citizen who spoke Bengali was unable to vote properly because she was not proficient in English, Texas lawmakers considered a change to the state's election code regarding language interpreters. [link]
+Almost three years after a naturalized citizen who spoke Bengali was unable to vote properly because she was not proficient in English, Texas lawmakers considered a change to the state's election code regarding language interpreters.
+[Full story]

-The Texas House and Senate sent a bill to Gov. Greg Abbott's desk relaxing the state’s voter identification requirements. [link]
+The Texas House and Senate sent a bill to Gov. Greg Abbott's desk relaxing the state’s voter identification requirements.
+[Full story]